G-Research/geras/README.md

         not block anything.
 The expected use of this is to block problematic queries as a fast mitigation therefore an error is returned when a metric is blocked.
+  -metrics-name-response-rewriting
+        Rewrite '.' to ':' and '-' to '_' in all responses (Prometheus
+        remote_read won't accept these, while Thanos will) (default true)
 ```

 When specifying multiple labels, you will need to repeat the argument name, e.g: